mergestat/mergestat-lite/README.md

 ### Tables

+You can get list of tables by using `askgit .tables`.

 #### `commits`

 Similar to `git log`, the `commits` table includes all commits in the history of the currently checked out commit.